PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 Business want you to never leave the app, stay in brand for as long as possible.
 So everyone makes use of WebViews.
 The problems with WebViews is numerous.
-One huge downside is that you (the user) in most cases forefits private browsing history, every platform's WebView allows the app owner to see where you navigate whilst in app.
+One huge downside is that you (the user) in most cases forfeits private browsing history, every platform's WebView allows the app owner to see where you navigate whilst in app.
 Crazy.

 {{% /slide %}}

 {{% slide 50 "What users want" %}}

-Both Apple and Google at the same time recognised that users want the benefits of a web browser but with none of the drawbacks of a WebView.
+Both Apple and Google at the same time recognized that users want the benefits of a web browser but with none of the drawbacks of a WebView.

 Embeddable Browser's are now a thing with both Chrome Custom Tabs and SFSafariViewController.
 You